Four Day River Kwai Downstream Cruise Details

-- Embark RV River Kwai at Nong Ya dock.
-Lunch on board while cruising on Kwai Noi River.
-Afternoon at leisure!
+- Embark RV River Kwai at Daowadung Bridge and cruise downstream on Kwai Noi River.

-- Dinner and overnight on board, near Ban Kao.
+- Dinner and overnight on board at Sai Yok Yai Waterfalls.

 Friday | Cruise Day 2

-- Lunch on board while cruising upriver.
-Afternoon at leisure on the boat.
+- Lunch on board while cruising downriver to the Floatel Jungle Raft.

-(Optional: Enjoy one hour Thai traditional massage – Extra: Baht 500.- per person)
+- River rafting or canoeing downstream on Kwai Noi River.
+If time allows, visit nearby Mon Village.
+(Optional: Enjoy one hour Thai traditional massage – Extra: Baht 550.- per person)

 Saturday | Cruise Day 3

-- “Farewell Dinner” and overnight on board at Daowadueng Bridge.
+- “Farewell Dinner” and overnight on board, near Ban Kao.

 Sunday | Cruise Day 4